Size Does Matter: Gameplay

 The player controls a set of blocks which can be moved and resized by swiping up/down at the left and right sides of the touch screen.
 The player earns points by perfectly fitting through the gaps between each obstacle.
 Doing this multiple times in a row creates a combo and increases the number of points scored in each successful gap, but if the player hits an obstacle they get a strike and their combo ends.
 There are multiple power ups including 'Slow-Mo', which slows down time for a few seconds, and 'Body Double', which adds another column of blocks allowing the player to score double points.

-Each level has bonus sequences that can be reached if fewer than three strikes are made.
-They are based on the same song, but more difficult.
+Each level is based on a segment of an electronic dance music (EDM) song.
+Bonus sequences can be reached if fewer than three strikes are made.
+These are based on the same song, but more difficult.
 The score achieved in each part of the level is combined to give the final score.

-Each level is based on a segment of an electronic dance music (EDM) song.
+Music

 The game features songs from Jonas Eide, Philter, Cristian Voicu, Eirik Suhrke, Rymdreglage, Savant and Chipzel.
 The music played on the main title screen is "Living iPod" by Savant.

+Soundtrack

+Many of the songs were released in a soundtrack album in October 2014.